On the Existence of Solutions to the Seiberg-Witten Vortex Equations with Exponential Decay on the Plane: Introduction

-Note that the solutions given in Theorem \ref{Th1.1} and Theorem \ref{Thsurjective} are of polynomial growth and the "connection" $A= iA_0 dx_0 + iA_1 dx_1$ is always flat.
-Thus, it is natural to ask if there are any other types of solutions to \eqref{eq:4.1} that exhibit different behaviors at infinity and the connection part is not necessarily flat, e.g. exponentially decayed solutions.
-Aside from the geometric meaning of the equations, the existence of such solutions is an interesting analysis problem in its own right.
-The main result of the paper shows exactly that.
+Note that the solutions given in Theorem \ref{Th1.1} and Theorem \ref{Thsurjective} are of polynomial growth, and the "connection" $A= iA_0 dx_0 + iA_1 dx_1$ is always flat.
+It is natural to ask if there are any other types of solutions to \eqref{eq:maineq} that exhibit different behaviors at infinity and the connection part is not necessarily flat, e.g., exponentially decayed solutions.
+Aside from the geometric meaning of the equations, the (non)existence of such solutions is an interesting analysis problem in its own right.
+One of the main results of this paper answers the question of existence of such solutions with non-flat curvature in the negative.